 Despite this, as-builts are often not included, or are only addressed right at the end when an accurate product is far less achievable because of a failure to record changes to the project along the way.
 Below, we provide a thorough look at what as-built drawings are, who creates them and why they’re important.
 We’ll also offer a roundup of the most critical items to include in each as-built drawing.

 Also known as record drawings and red-line drawings, as-builts drawings are documents that allow a compare and contrast between the designed versus final specifications, and provide a detailed blueprint of the building and the land around it as actually constructed in the end.
-According to Business Dictionary, as-builts are a “revised set of drawings submitted by a contractor upon completion of a project or a particular job.
+As-builts are a “revised set of drawings submitted by a contractor upon completion of a project or a particular job.
 They reflect all changes made in the specifications and working drawings during the construction process, and show the exact dimensions, geometry and location of all elements of the work completed under the contract.”

 The final as-built drawings include any and all of the following, as well as every other change made during the construction phase of a project: